 - Pour batter into prepared cupcake pans, filling each well about two-thirds.

 - Bake cupcakes for 18 minutes, cool in pan for 2 minutes, then remove from pan and cool on rack before frosting.

 Make Ganache Frosting

-- Stir in chocolate and nut butter, and swirl until all are melted and combined.
+- Stir in chocolate chips, stirring until all are melted.
 If need be, microwave the mixture another 30 seconds to finish melting process.1 cup chocolate chips